Skip to content

 let pos = &Position{x: 10, y: 20}

-pos variable is the reference points to heap-allocated Position structure instance.
+pos variable is the reference and points to the heap-allocated Position structure instance.

 WARNING

-If you not have any idea about references, check the memory management documentations.
+If you are not sure how references work, check the memory management documentations.

 Static Methods